Jeremy Mesana is an animation expert, with a great deal of experience that stretches across multiple studios and some of the biggest films there are.

 Jeremy spent four years honing his skills at Mainframe before moving over into the world of video games, where he continued to strengthen his technical proficiencies while tackling the new challenges posed by a different industry.

 In 2006 Jeremy moved to Sydney, Australia to take on the role of Animation Technical Director at Animal Logic, where Happy Feet became his first ever feature film project.

 A year later Jeremy moved back to Vancouver to join Image Engine’s newly established film department.
 He worked on several jobs before becoming the animation lead on Neill Blomkamp’s feature debut, District 9.
 During this time Jeremy wrote a large amount of the code for Image Engine’s animation toolset.

 Jeremy later left Image Engine to work at MPC, Digital Domain and Sony Pictures Imageworks.
 During this time he animated a number of high-profile films, including Sucker Punch, Man of Steel, Jack the Giant Slayer, and The Chronicles of Narnia: The Voyage of the Dawn Treader.
 Jeremy then returned once more to Image Engine to act as animation lead on Chappie, following which he took on the role on Animation Supervisor on Jurassic World.

-Jeremy has recently contributed to Independence Day: Resurgence and is currently working on Fantastic Beasts and Where To Find Them.
+Jeremy has recently contributed to Independence Day: Resurgence and Fantastic Beasts and Where To Find Them.